Loans Mortgages

 • You can still get turned down if you’re a credit risk

 Seller financing is when the buyer has a loan agreement directly with the seller of the property, instead of going through a financial institution.
-This can be useful if you’re having trouble getting a loan due to bad credit or because you have less cash available for a down payment.
+As you might imagine, this can be useful if you’re having trouble getting a loan due to bad credit or because you have less cash available for a down payment.

 Sellers may also have less rigorous requirements when it comes to flip financing.
 Because a bank isn’t participating in the transaction, you will generally encounter fewer closing costs as well.
 You can avoid the cost of mortgage points (fees paid to the lender during closing to reduce the interest rate), origination fees, and other charges often associated with lender financing.